-When the Yuan dynasty collapsed due to civil unrest the Chinese Han once again took control under the command of rebel leader Zhu Yuanzhang, who became the first emperor of the Ming dynasty.
+When the Yuan Dynasty collapsed due to civil unrest the Chinese Han once again took control under the command of rebel leader Zhu Yuanzhang, who became the first emperor of the Ming Dynasty.
 China flourished during the Ming Dynasty and its military might swell.
-The Great Wall was rebuilt in a 100 year project to prevent further northern invasion.
+The Great Wall was systematically rebuilt in a 100-year project to prevent further northern invasion.

 Post-Ming History (1644–present)

 A breach in the Great Wall at Shanhai Pass in 1644 by Manchu forces signaled the end of Han control in China for the last and final Chinese dynasty, the Qing Dynasty (1644–1911).
 It also signaled the end of construction and maintenance of the Great Wall, until the Badaling section was restored by the government of the Peoples' Republic of China, and opened to the public in 1957 as a tourist attraction.

 Since then other sections have been restored and opened to the public.
 See a list of Great Wall sections close to Beijing

 Discovering More of the Great Wall with Us